 Turon or deep-fried banana rolls is a typical Filipino meryenda and dessert.
 This Filipino culinary innovation brings saltiness to the flavor that contrasts of the ripe banana plantain as its filling.
 The langka strip inside adds more flavor and makes it more delicious.

 The maja mais has the consistency akin to that of gelatine.
 This is a variation of maja blanca, a dessert with Spanish origin, that has become among the popular meriendas and desserts of the Filipinos.
 Instead of the typical corn kernel found in maja blanca, which, by the way, is Spanish for white, maja mais uses powdered corn as an ingredient, resulting in its yellowish color.

 The grated peanuts are placed atop to add to the flavor.

 This is another glutinous rice cake recipe, but with hot dark chocolate and fresh bright yellow mango.
 It is a dessert fashion, which has become increasingly popular among restaurants and cafe.
 This combo seems totally Filipino and may add that is kinda healthy-licious despite the sugar content.

 According to Wikipedia, palitaw is from the word litaw, the Tagalog word for “float” or “rise”.

 The etymology can be attributed to that way it is cooked where ground gelatinous rice mixed with water and then the batter of the mixture is rolled and flattened.
 The flattened batter is cooked in a boiling water.
-Measuring the number of palitaws to make is based on intuition and preference, that is, if you want to cook your own.
+The number of palitaws to make is based on intuition and preference if you want to cook your own.

 But why cook, when you can enjoy a plate of multiple palitaws topped with grated coconut meat and sugar.
-The mixture delivers a product of sweet rice cake, ready to be eaten with delight during the day or as afternoon snack.
+The mixture creates a sweet rice cake, ready for you to enjoy during the day or as an afternoon snack.